Avanade/Beef/samples/My.Hr/docs/Employee-Terminate.md

 ﻿# Step 5 - Employee Terminate

-This will walk through the process of creating and testing the employee terminate capability.
+This will walk through the process of creating and testing the employee termination capability.

 <br/>

 ## Functional requirement

-The employee terminate will only terminate an existing employee:
+The employee termination will only terminate an existing employee under certain conditions.
 - An employee can not be terminated more than once.
 - An employee can not be termintaed on a date prior to their start date.